-As more Americans run short on time and adopt a “why cook and make a mess when you don’t have to” approach to the holidays, restaurants are stepping in with takeout and dine-in options for Thanksgiving, Hanukkah and Christmas.
+Pre-pandemic, Americans ran short on time and adopted a “why cook and make a mess when you don’t have to?” approach to the holidays, while restaurants stepped in with takeout and dine-in options for Thanksgiving, Hanukkah and Christmas.

 Some 45% of millennials who eat turkey would likely purchase a prepared bird for a holiday meal, according to a 2019 Technomic trend report.
 Technomic data also shows that of the consumers who order catering for social occasions, 59% use it for the holidays.

 “We double our revenue on busy holiday days,” says Cliff Denny, executive chef at Andina in Portland, Oregon, which has cranked out a Thanksgiving tasting menu for 700 covers the last few years.